engineering · ai · workflow

 Use Case 3: Link Branches to a Task ID

 Why?
-This is what allows us to link the branches together with a JIRA task or tag as we split them up.
+This is what allows us to link the branches together with a task ID or tag as we split them up.

-NOTE: You can copy the prompt and just override the value with: Instead of task ID "UNI-XYZ", use "MY-COOL-ID".
+NOTE: You can copy the prompt and just override the value with: Instead of task ID "TASK-XYZ", use "MY-NEW-ID".

 Use Case 4: Move Changes Between Branches